The Zen Of Salt

 There are a lot of people worried that Americans consume too much salt.
 That's because prepared foods like frozen dinners and fast food from restaurants have so much added.

 But is salt intake something to worry about?
 Shockingly, research indicates there may be a greater risk in limiting salt intake as overindulging.
 In June 2012, Gary Taubes, a Robert Wood Johnson Foundation Independent Investigator in Health Policy Research and the author of "Why We Get Fat" wrote an op-ed in the New York Times in which he documented the research on the topic.
-In 2013 an expert committee, organized by the Institute of Medicine at the request of the Centers for Disease Control and Prevention, studied the research, especially recent researcch, and reported that there is no reason to aim for sodium levels below 2,300 milligrams a day.
+In 2013 an expert committee, organized by the Institute of Medicine at the request of the Centers for Disease Control and Prevention, studied the research, especially recent researcch, and reported that there is no reason to aim for sodium levels below 2,300 milligrams a day (about 1/10 an ounce) as some doctors recommend.
 In fact, the group said low sodium diets may be as risky as high sodium diets.
 Click here to read an analysis of the report in the New York Times, and click here to read the original report.

 The different kinds of salt